blake-simpson/xing-connection-viewer/readme.md

 If you do not yet have bundler: `gem install bundler`

 ### 2. Download profile data
+First a `keys.rb` file must be created which defines 2 constants `KEY` and `SECRET`, which are the consumer and secret key provided for your XING app.
+These can be found on the XING developer portal by viewing the "My Apps" page.

-Connect to the XING API and download all profile information using the `ruby.rb` file.
+Connect to the XING API and download all profile information using the `data.rb` file.
 This is as simple as using the terminal to run:

 `ruby data.rb`